Growth rate of liquidity provider's wealth in G3Ms: LP Growth Rate

 \subsection{Time-inhomogeneous reflected diffusion}

-In Section \ref{sec:time-homo}, we utilized the eigensystem of the infinitesimal generator to analyze the long-term growth rate of LP wealth for time-homogeneous reflected diffusions.
+In Section \ref{sec:time-homo}, we utilized the eigensystem of the infinitesimal generator to analyze the long-term growth rate of LP wealth for the time-homogeneous case.
 However, this approach is not applicable when the drift and volatility coefficients are time-dependent, as there are no universal eigenfunctions associated with time-varying eigenvalues.

 Nevertheless, we can still determine the long-term expected logarithmic growth rate by analyzing the asymptotic behavior of the time-averaged expectation.
 This section presents a method to achieve this for time-inhomogeneous reflected diffusions.